-First and foremost, we would like to thank our dissertation committee chair, Dr. Anysia Mayer.
+First and foremost, I would like to thank God for the grace, strength, encouragement, wisdom, and guidance throughout this process.
+Also, we wish to thank our dissertation committee chair, Dr. Anysia Mayer.
 Your support and countless hours of guidance throughout this process has been invaluable to us.
-We appreciate your willingness to push us through to the end of this project as we could not have done it without you.
+We appreciate your willingness to push us through to the end of this project, as we could not have done it without you.
 To our other dissertation committee members, Dr. Dawn Poole and Dr. Erin Webb, we are grateful for your involvement in our project.
 Your feedback was valuable as we refined our study.
 We thank you.